 This vanguard study will be conducted in three geographically-diverse sites.
 The sites will be determined based on several key parameters reflecting the status of the HIV epidemic in PWID at the site, site capabilities, and potential capacity to conduct a future, network-level RCT (e.g., laboratory, data, and clinical infrastructure; leadership; expertise).
-Specific criteria for site selection include: (1) proportion of HIV-infected population using injection drugs (\geq 30%); (2) expected annual HIV incidence (\geq 3%) or HIV prevalence (\geq 25%) among PWID; (3) evidence of injection-sharing behavior among PWID; (4) access to ART, including agreement to provide ART for use during and after the study should a positive effect be observed (antiretroviral drugs will not be supplied by the study); (5) ability to enroll 167 HIV-infected PWID within 15 months; (6) access to evidence-based substance use treatment; (7) the ability to link to an existing HPTN Clinical Trial Unit (CTU); and (8) previous or existing NIDA funded research.
+Specific criteria for site selection include: (1) proportion of HIV-infected population using injection drugs (\geq 30%); (2) expected annual HIV incidence (\geq 3%) or HIV prevalence (\geq 25%) among PWID; (3) evidence of injection-sharing behavior among PWID; (4) access to ART, including agreement to provide ART for use during and after the study should a positive effect be observed (antiretroviral drugs will not be supplied by the study); (5) ability to enroll 167 HIV-infected PWID within 15 months; (6) access to evidence-based substance use treatment; and (7) previous or existing NIDA funded research.